steamCorn/Pet-Projects-Portfolio/my-app/README.md

 # Pet portfolio

-This portfolio contains projects from the FreeCodeCamp course
+This portfolio contains projects from the FreeCodeCamp course.